flennerhag/mlens/docs/index.rst

 ML-Ensemble
 ===========

-**A Python library for memory efficient parallelized ensemble learning**.
+*A Python library for memory efficient parallelized ensemble learning*

+**NOTE:** This site hosts documentation for version 0.1.6.
+Visit `ml-ensemble.com`_ for up-to-date documentation.

 ML-Ensemble is a library for building `Scikit-learn`_ compatible ensemble estimator.
 By leveraging API elements from deep learning libraries like Keras_